 Amplify Care Receives Connected Care Innovation Grant to Help Clinicians Reclaim Time for Patient Care

-For many clinicians, the workday is dominated by administrative demands: managing calls, triaging patient requests, coordinating appointments, and fielding follow-ups.
+For many clinic teams, the workday is dominated by administrative demands: managing calls, triaging patient requests, coordinating appointments, and fielding follow-ups.
 These repetitive tasks chip away at clinical time, contribute to clinician burnout (one of the leading factors contributing to Canada’s family doctor shortage), and create barriers to access, especially for patients with complex or chronic conditions.

 Reducing the Burden with Smart Automation

-What the AI Receptionist Can Do
+What AI Triage Can Do

 This hybrid model combines automation with human oversight, allowing clinic staff to focus on what only they can do: deliver high-quality, personalized care.